 Our medical office segment includes medical office buildings (MOBs) and hospitals.
 MOBs typically contain physicians' offices and examination rooms, and may also include pharmacies, hospital ancillary service space, and outpatient services such as diagnostic centers, rehabilitation clinics, and day-surgery operating rooms.
-While these facilities are similar to commercial office buildings, they require additional plumbing, electrical, and mechanical systems to accommodate multiple exam rooms that may require sinks in every room and special equipment such as x-ray machines.
-In addition, MOBs are often built to accommodate higher structural loads for certain equipment and may contain vaults or other specialized construction.
-Our MOBs are typically multi-tenant properties leased to healthcare providers (hospitals and physician practices), with approximately 87% of our MOBs located on or adjacent to hospital campuses and 98% affiliated with hospital systems as of December 31, 2021 (based on available square feet).
+While these facilities have certain similarities to commercial office buildings, they require additional plumbing, electrical, and mechanical systems to accommodate multiple exam rooms that may require sinks in every room and specialized equipment such as x-ray machines and MRIs.
+MOBs are often built to accommodate higher structural loads for such specialized equipment and may contain vaults or other unique construction.
+Our MOBs are typically multi-tenant properties leased to healthcare providers (hospitals and physician practices), with approximately 87% of our MOBs located on or adjacent to hospital campuses and 98% affiliated with hospital systems as of December 31, 2022 (based on total square feet).
 Occasionally, we invest in MOBs located on hospital campuses subject to ground leases.
-At December 31, 2021, approximately 65% of our MOBs were net leased (based on leased square feet) with the remaining leased under gross or modified gross leases.
+At December 31, 2022, approximately 65% of our MOBs were triple-net leased (based on leased square feet) with the remaining leased under gross or modified gross leases.

-The following table provides information about our most significant medical office tenant concentration for the year ended December 31, 2021:
+The following table provides information about our most significant medical office tenant concentration for the year ended December 31, 2022:

-Tenant Percentage of Segment Revenues Percentage of Total Revenues HCA Healthcare, Inc. (HCA) 22 % 8 %
+Tenant Percentage of Segment Revenues Percentage of Total Revenues HCA Healthcare, Inc. (HCA) 23 % 8 %